Rivermead Primary School

 Rivermead has excellent working relationships with external agencies and the Local Authority, and regularly accesses relevant support via these services.1.2: What should I do if I think my child has SEND?

-If you believe your child requires SEND support please put your concerns in writing to your child’s class teacher.
+If you believe your child requires SEND support please speak to the class teacher.
+Class teachers work in close collaboration with the SENDCos and together they can advise on the support your child may need.
 Where this is not possible please address your concerns to a member of SLT or SENDCo.
-If you require advice or support with this process, please do not hesitate to contact the school directly.
+If you require advice or support with this, please do not hesitate to contact the school directly.

 If your child is identified as having SEND they will be placed on the schools SEND register, so all staff are aware of your child’s needs as well as ensuring the school caters for their needs within the schools budgets.
 The class teacher will oversee and plan your child’s education programme in close collaboration with the SENDCo.2.2: How will I be informed / consulted about the ways in which my child is being supported?

 Class teachers incorporate the development of a student’s independence through careful planning and differentiation.
 Teachers provide regular opportunities for students to develop their independent learning skills through scaffolding and support from staff who are trained in promoting these skills in a safe learning environment.
-In addition the school supports a Growth Mindset ethos, where all children are taught about the brain, growth mindset andthe tools needed to be independent.2.4: How will the school match / differentiate the curriculum for my child's needs?
+In addition the school supports a Growth Mindset ethos, where all children are taught about the brain, growth mindset and the tools needed to be independent.
+Where appropriate Nurture intervention can be accessed.2.4: How will the school match / differentiate the curriculum for my child's needs?

 Rivermead strongly believes in quality teaching first.
 This means that a range of teaching and learning strategies are incorporated into every lesson and work is differentiated to meet all learners’ needs and to ensure all learners make progress.
 Rivermead is keen to provide a variety of ways in which a student can access learning opportunities.
-Rivermead provides regular off site trips, extra-curricular opportunities and works with a variety of external agencies.2.5: What teaching strategies does the school use for children with learning difficulties, including autistic spectrum disorder, hearing impairment, visual impairment, speech and language difficulties?
+We work with a variety of external agencies to ensure the children recieve the appropriate support.2.5: What teaching strategies does the school use for children with learning difficulties, including autistic spectrum disorder, hearing impairment, visual impairment, speech and language difficulties?

 At Rivermead each students needs are considered individually in order to ensure a tailored learning plan is created.